sopan619/Auto-Bing-Search-Python/README.md

     time.sleep(3)
   ```
   Simply change the number of seconds you want the tab to be opened.
 Here it is set to 3 seconds, which works for me.
+* The next part is not necessary anymore, but for record I am leaving it here anyways.
 * To change the number of searches, you change the following line,
   ```python
   for _ in range(3):